How’s that New Year’s goal setting and resolution working for you?

 I can hear the groans and see the eyerolls right now as I type this.
 Yes, I’m talking to you.

 For some, the art goals are specific: sell x number of paintings, create 12 artworks that investigate a single idea.
 For others, I know you chose a word or emotion to encompass the decisions you make.
-I have four for 2016: creativity, connection, prosperity, and ease.
+I had four for a previous year: creativity, connection, prosperity, and ease.

 While you set resolutions with good intention, it’s a lot harder to follow through on them.
 January is filled with motivation, the idea of a fresh start.
 Then, when February comes rolling around, many of us are thinking (in North America, anyway) “when is spring?
 What resolution?!”
 Cue eye roll again.

-Today check in with yourself and decide: are my art-related goals for 2016 realistic?
+Today check in with yourself and decide: are my art-related goals for this year realistic?
 How do I feel about them now?
 Where do I go from here?

 Goals do NOT have to be weights that hold you down.
 Why not choose goals that fuel you, make you feel light?
 For example, I work to make art every weekday, usually first thing in the morning.
 Rather than choose a project based on deadlines or outside expectations, the first thing I work on is about fun.
 For me.

 I can work too hard and for too long, so I know ease really needs to be my focus.
-Check in with your own ideas for 2016 and ask yourself: are my goals really aligned to my spirit and nature?
+Check in with your own ideas for this year and ask yourself: are my goals really aligned to my spirit and nature?
 Or are they “shoulds” I’m placing upon myself?

 Once you are sure you have some art goals/hopes/dreams you want to stick to, you need to create accountability for yourself.
-Next week my book review of Better than Before will help you better understand how you form habits.
-Stay tuned.
+My book review of Better than Before will help you better understand how you form habits.
 Part of habit formation is making ourselves accountable for our choices and decisions.

 We need to have opportunities to check in with ourselves, or someone else, to ensure we are still working on that goal.
 Recently in our FB Group someone posted asking for help.
 She shared that she had to work on a project and she couldn’t motivate.
 She asked for some encouragement and cheerleading.